Mahdi S. Hantush: Academic

-DR. Mahdi Hantush earned his first degree as an Civil Engineer from American University In Beirut, Lebanon.
+Dr. Mahdi Hantush earned his first degree as a Civil Engineer from American University of Beirut.
 He then moved to the United States, where he obtained an MSc. in Irrigation Engineering at UC Berkeley in 1947.
 He followed this up with a doctorate in civil engineering at the University of Utah under C.E.
 Jacob.

-In 1954 Hantush received a call to the New Mexico Institute of Mining and Technology where he developed one of the first graduate programs in Groundwater Hydrology.
+In 1954, Hantush received a call to the New Mexico Institute of Mining and Technology where he developed one of the first graduate programs in groundwater hydrology.
 He headed the New Mexico Tech Hydrology Program for over a decade, during which time it attracted students from all over the world.

 Professional

 As a civil engineer, Hantush began his professional career as an irrigation engineer in Iraq.
 This work provided him with practical experience and an appreciation for the problems involved in the development and management of water resources.

+Family

+His granddaughter is Yasmin Younis, the 2018 Student Commencement Speaker at Boston University’s 185th Commencement, which went viral all over the Middle East.
+His son, Mohamed Hantush, is a Civil Engineer for the Environmental Protection Agency and resides in Cincinnati, Ohio.